MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/ios-maps/ios-maps-walkthrough.md

 ms.date: 03/21/2017
 ---

-# Annotations and Overlays – Walkthrough
+# Annotations and Overlays in Xamarin.iOS

 The application we’re going to build in this walkthrough is shown below: